Skip to content

 ENDCLASS.

-By creating multiple HTTP endpoints for different users or departments, you can further fine-tune access control.
+Create multiple HTTP endpoints for different users or departments to fine-tune access.

-Alternatively, you can handle authorization within individual app classes.
-This approach is useful if you want to delegate authorization to each app, ensuring that it checks user permissions before performing any actions.
+Alternatively, handle authorization within individual app classes.
+This approach works well when you want each app to check user permissions before acting.

 Example: Authorization Check in an App Class

-In this method, each app is responsible for checking the user’s permissions, similar to how it's done in traditional SAP ABAP applications.
+In this approach, each app checks the user's permissions, like traditional ABAP apps.

 CLASS z2ui5_cl_app DEFINITION PUBLIC.